kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-10-api-rule-troubleshooting.md

 #### Remedy

-You should use `noop` and `allow` handlers without any configurations, e.g.
+Use the `noop` and `allow` handlers without any further configuration, for example:

 ```yaml
 spec: